Restricted Diets.

 We naturally get iron through our food, but those on restricted diets, such as vegetarians, may find that they are not absorbing enough of the right kind of iron.
 There are two types of iron: heme and non-heme.
 Heme iron is the easiest for our bodies to absorb, and is found in animal sources, such as red meat, offal, poultry, and fish.

-Iron from food.
+Iron from Food.

 Non-heme iron comes from plant-based sources, including fortified cereals and breads, rice, oats, nuts, beans, and leafy greens.
 Unfortunately, non-heme iron is also more difficult for the body to absorb, and so while a plant-based diet may provide ample non-heme iron to the body, an individual may still find themselves experiencing inadequate iron levels.